-The Danube: by boat and bike
+The Danube by boat and bike

 A week alternately cruising on and cycling along the EU’s longest river is a trip back into ye olde Europe